 One legend has it that dim sum was invented as a snack to help tea houses sell more tea; another credits Southern Song dynasty villagers who thanked soldiers for defending their home with food as ‘dim dim sum yee’ – a little gift from the heart.
 Either way, these small plates have become an undisputed symbol of Hong Kong dining.

 In Cantonese, yum cha, which means ‘to drink tea’, describes the act of going to eat dim sum, a popular pastime among locals and visitors alike.
-From boisterous pushcart palaces to elegant, contemporary eateries, these are the best places to gather in Hong Kong for bamboo steamer baskets of har gow (shrimp dumplings) and much more.
+From boisterous pushcart palaces to elegant, contemporary restaurants, these are the best places to gather for dim sum in Hong Kong, serving bamboo steamer baskets of har gow (shrimp dumplings) and much more.

 Classic Dim Sum